 1. Kawhi Leonard, forward, Los Angeles Clippers (Player option)

 If Leonard decides to opt out of his $36.02 million salary for next season, he will obviously be the top player set to hit NBA free agency.
-A lot of this will depend on how the Clippers do moving forward in the playoffs after they were prematurely eliminated from the postseason in Leonard’s first season with the team.
-To say that the 29-year-old Leonard will have his options on the open market would be an understatement.
+Unfortunately, Leonard just underwent surgery to repair a torn right ACL.
+There’s no telling when he’ll be back.
+With that said, there’s still going to be interest in his services should the two-time NBA Finals MVP opt out.
 Here’s a guy who averaged 24.8 points, 6.5 rebounds and 5.2 assists on 51% shooting from the field during the regular season.

 4. DeMar DeRozan, guard, San Antonio Spurs

 NBA free agency rumors will link DeRozan to his hometown Lakers.
 That’s especially true if the Lakers and Spurs are able to work out a sign-and-trade.
+There’s also a chance he takes a below-market deal to form a super team in Los Angeles.
 In reality, it could be the best for both sides.
 What we do know is that DeRozan continues to play at a high level.
 He’s still among the best wings in the game, having averaged north of 21 points and 6.9 assists on 49% shooting from the field last season.
-If DeRozan were to chase the bucks, a max contract wouldn’t be out of the equation.

 5. Kyle Lowry, guard, Toronto Raptors

-Bandied about as bait ahead of the trade deadline, it was surprising to see Lowry stick with the Raptors.
+Bandied about as bait ahead of the NBA trade deadline, it was surprising to see Lowry stick with the Raptors.
 Whether that’s the case this coming summer remains to be seen.
 What we know is that he’s still a top-flight point guard in the NBA.
 The six-time All-Star averaged 17.2 points, 5.4 rebounds and 7.3 assists on 40% shooting from distance this past regular season .
-If he doesn’t re-sign with Toronto, some team will give Lowry roughly $30 million annually on a shorter-term deal.
-The only hiccup here is his advanced age of 35.
+If he doesn’t re-sign with Toronto, a sign-and-trade with the Miami Heat could make sense.